 Fewer large printing presses were being financed in the digital age and my father started working with cogeneration, renewable energy.
 My father was able to expand his business’s focus using his education and experience.

 But for the loss of jobs that require less training, displaced employees may be left without relevant skills.
-Now, more than ever, it’s is important for government and business policy to emulate Career Choice.
+Now, more than ever, it’s is important for the government and business policy to emulate Career Choice.
 This is because College and costly education are becoming tied with job-relevant skills.

 Business Process Automation and College Education